 AFCAT 2 (2025) | 151 |

 Applicants can understand the AFCAT test patterns by reviewing the cut-offs from previous years.
-By analyzing these cut-off scores, candidates can get a better idea of the exam’s difficulty level.
+By analyzing these cut-off scores, candidates can better understand the exam’s difficulty level.
 The cut-off scores provide insight into how competitive the exam is and what scores are typically required to qualify.
 This information can help candidates adjust their preparation strategies and set realistic goals for the upcoming AFCAT exam.

 The cut-off marks from previous years help candidates estimate the expected AFCAT cut-off set by the Indian Air Force.
 Analyzing past trends can give aspirants a better understanding of the minimum qualifying scores.
 Below is a table showcasing the AFCAT and EKT cut-off marks from recent years.